Are you tired of feeling overwhelmed by anxiety?

 Anxiety can be defined as an emotion characterized by feelings of tension, worried thoughts, and physical changes.
 More broadly, we can think of anxiety as fear in the absence of obvious danger.

-We don’t believe anxiety in itself is a “disorder.”
-That pathologizes a normal human experience and a natural reaction to conscious or unconscious danger.
+Anxiety is not intrinsically a “disorder,” but a normal human experience and a natural reaction to conscious or unconscious danger.
 We all experience anxiety to a greater or lesser degree, whether it is based on the stories we tell ourselves in our heads, what we learned to anticipate in relationships, the pressures and crises of the external world, or a mix of all of the above.
+Anxiety rarely comes alone: it can be accompanied by depression, irritability, guilt, shame, or relationship issues.

 However, anxiety can sometimes be very draining and debilitating, getting in the way of functioning, relating to others, and living authentically.
-The causes of anxiety can be very personal, complex, and run deep into our histories and our early relationships and experiences.
-Anxiety rarely comes alone: it can be accompanied by depression, irritability, guilt, shame, or relationship issues.
+Working with a skilled anxiety therapist can help you uncover the causes of anxiety, which can be very personal, complex, and run deep into our histories and our early relationships.

 Symptoms of Anxiety

-Usually, these symptoms have meaning and they’re trying to communicate something to us, whether it is a deep seated fear or worry, or a sense of unsafety.
-Working together with your anxiety counselor, you will start to understand what these symptoms are trying to say, listening to them in a different way in order to change from within.
+Better handling these symptoms is part of the process of anxiety treatment.
+However, these symptoms usually have meaning and they’re trying to communicate something to us, whether it is a deep seated fear, worry, or sense of unsafety.
+In the process of anxiety therapy, working together with a specialized anxiety counselor, you will start to understand what these symptoms are trying to say, listening to them in a different way in order to change from within.

 Woman feeling scattered with anxiety